 If your house no longer fits your needs and you are planning on buying a luxury home, now is a great time to do so!
-According to Trulia's Market Mismatch Study, buyers are in control in today's premium home market.
+We recently shared data from Trulia's Market Mismatch Study which showed that in today's premium home market, buyers are in control.

 The inventory of homes for sale in the luxury market far exceeds those searching to purchase these properties in many areas of the country.
-This means that homes are often staying on the market longer, or can be found at a discount.
+This means that homes are often staying on the market longer which can eventually lead to a price change.